arsenal942/Cordova-Network-Manager/ISSUE_TEMPLATE.md

 ### Prerequisites

-* [ ] Put an X between the brackets on this line if you have done all of the following:
+* [ ] Check  all boxes if you have done the following:
-    * Checked that your issue isn't already filed: https://github.com/arsenal942/Cordova-Network-Manager/issues
+- [ ] Checked that your issue isn't already filed: https://github.com/arsenal942/Cordova-Network-Manager/issues
-	* Make sure you fill out the Issue Type below
+- [ ] Make sure you fill out the Issue Type below

 ### Issue type